Water is the most important element for aquatic plants, fish and many invertebrates.

 Dead animal or plant matter is quickly decomposed by fungi and other microorganisms.
 The minerals, trace elements, and vitamins produced during this process nourish other organisms.

 In spots with nutrient-rich seepages, you can find lush plant populations.

 No natural habitats of our aquarium animals are without humins.

 In our aquaria we ought to mimic the natural habitat of the animals and plants we keep as closely as possible.
-Appropriate water parameters, a balanced aquarium, are not only the basis for healthy, colorful animals and plants, they also enable us to have an unhindered look into this impressive aquatic community.
+Appropriate water parameters are not only the basis for healthy, colorful animals and plants, they also enable us to have an unhindered look into this impressive aquatic community.

 Aquaria that are biologically stable are quite close to the demands of a species appropriate, animal-friendly habitat.

 Most of our aquarium animals originate from running waters or lakes.
 In nature, a constant water change takes place.
 New water is added by rain, sources, and tributaries all the time.